orchetect/SettingsAccess/README.md

 ## Solution

-- **SettingsAccess** provides a SwiftUI environment method called `openSettings()` that can be called anywhere in the view hierarchy to programmatically open the `Settings` scene.
+- **SettingsAccess** provides a SwiftUI environment method called `openSettingsLegacy()` that can be called anywhere in the view hierarchy to programmatically open the `Settings` scene.
 - **SettingsAccess** also provides an initializer for `SettingsLink` which provides two closures allowing execution of arbitrary code before and/or after opening the `Settings` scene.
 - The library is backwards compatible with macOS 11 Big Sur and later.
 - No private API is used, so it is safe for the Mac App Store.